 Raised atheist, Stephanie converted to Anglicanism while she was doing research at Oxford University for her PhD at the Sorbonne Nouvelle.
 The beauty of the Evensong Choral services at New College was crucial.
 It is there also that she experienced critical thinking and faith as not excluding each other but enriching each other.
 Upon her return to Paris, she joined the American Cathedral of the Holy Trinity, which became her sponsoring parish for ordination to the priesthood.
 After completing her PhD, she went to seminary at Yale Divinity School, and Berkeley Divinity School, and was also trained at Wescott House, Cambridge, while doing a placement at St John’s College Chapel.
 Genuinely interested in encountering ‘the other’ in various regions around the world, she has served at St George’s College in Jerusalem and at St James Episcopal Church in Florence, Italy.
 Since March 2020, she has been working on the Racism Task Force in the Convocation of Episcopal Churches in Europe.

 In her PhD, her research focus was on paintings in the 17th and 18th centuries France, especially the teaching of rules (and deviations) at the Royal Academy of Painting and Sculpture.
 Her study of arts is at the intersection with spirituality, theology, and the body.
-Her upcoming article in the Journal of Anglican Studies (‘Leaning Chinese’) explores Christian inculturation, Anglican art, and colonialism.
-She has a particular interest in how artworks (especially painting, sculpture, architecture, poetry, and music) shape our representations of God, our relationship with the divine and one another, while involving our whole selves – body included.
+Her latest article published in the Journal of Anglican Studies (see link below*), ‘Learning Chinese’, explores Christian inculturation, Anglican art, and colonialism.
+Her research seminar in the Theology Department (‘Theological Encounters Through the Arts’) explores how artistic representations of God (especially in paintings) shape not only our internal representation of God but also our relationship with the divine and one another, involving our whole selves -- body included.

 John Piper (1903-1992), Risen Christ in the House at Emmaus, c.
 1958, mural mosaic, St Paul’s, Harlow.